telerik/justmock-docs/advanced-usage/entity-framework-mocking.md

 	}
   {{endregion}}

-## Returning A Fake Collection With Future Mocking
+## Returning A Fake Collection with Future Mocking

 In this example we will return the same fake collection.